 Here in sunny Singapore there’s clearly very little need for cold weather clothing, so when we head overseas for a quick getaway close to Singapore, we’re usually on the lookout for snazzy swimmers and kaftans to bring along on a tropical escape.
 But what about when we’re travelling to exotic new places with fir trees instead of palm trees and we need welly boots over flip flops?
-Who doesn’t like to escape the heat for the annual ski trip or an impromptu trip to Australia (it’s pretty chilly over there at this time of year)?
+Who doesn’t like to escape the heat for the annual ski trip or an impromptu trip to Europe (it’s pretty chilly over there at this time of year)?
 Finding clothes to kit our kiddos (and ourselves) out to make sure we’re kept warm and toasty is a must.
-If you’ve been wondering where to stock up on a winter wardrobe, then settle down with a hot chocolate (or maybe a kopi the local way!) and find out how the whole family can keep warm when the weather outside is frightful…
+If you’ve been wondering where to stock up on a winter wardrobe, then settle down with a hot chocolate and find out how the whole family can keep warm when the weather outside is frightful…

 Not only does Uniqlo have a great range of warm clothing choices for our small people (and us!), it also stocks a range of Heat Tech clothing featuring Japanese technology.
 Think lightweight layers that keep kids warm but without the bulk that usually comes with winter woolies.
 The baby and kids range covers ages three months to 13 years with a full winter wardrobe at prices that won’t make you freeze with fright.